Guide to Canoeing in Voyageurs National Park

 If you’d feel more comfortable in boots, especially for the hiking trail portions of the trip, check out our Best Hiking Boots story or our Best Lightweight Hiking Boots story

 Prefer something lightweight but closed-toe?
-See our breathable and quick-drying recommendations in our Best Trail Runners guide.
+See our breathable and quick-drying recommendations in our Best Women’s Trail Runners and Best Men’s Trail Runners guide.
 Looking for more durability and stability?
 See our Best Hiking Shoes guide.

 HEADLAMP

-We carried the Black Diamond ReVolt, which is affordable, bright, and lightweight.
+We carried the predecessor of the Black Diamond Cosmo, which is affordable, bright, and lightweight.
 See our Best Headlamps guide for recommendations.

 WHAT CLOTHES TO BRING